Why it matters

 Background and Context

-As one of the world’s leading food and beverage companies, a steady, sustainable supply of crops is central to our business.
+As one of the world’s leading beverage and convenient food companies, a steady, sustainable supply of crops is central to our business.
 Sustainable agricultural practices are also critical to meeting the increasing demand for food as the global population grows.
-PepsiCo sources crops across 60 countries and supports over 100,000 jobs throughout our agricultural supply chain.
+PepsiCo sources ingredients across 30 countries and supports over 100,000 jobs throughout our agricultural supply chain.
 We’re using this global scale to drive progress toward more sustainable agricultural standards and practices around the world.
 Our goal is for PepsiCo to be a catalyst for change, in the field, because we recognize that transforming how we grow food is an essential part of building a more sustainable food system.

 Palm oil, the most widely used edible oil in the world, is a key focus area.
-While PepsiCo is one of the largest global buyers of palm oil in the consumer products industry, our purchase in 2020 represented less than 1 percent of the global supply.
+While PepsiCo is one of the largest global buyers of palm oil in the consumer products industry, our purchase in 2021 represented less than 1% of the global supply.
 It is used primarily in our snack food manufacturing because of its wide availability and shelf stability.
 We use palm oil in Asia and other markets where it is readily available and relatively close to the production base.
 In the United States, however, very little palm oil is used because we rely on other edible oil crops that are widely grown in North America.
-We have a complex global supply chain with 36 direct suppliers that source palm oil from over 1,500 mills and tens of thousands of farmers who grow the palm fruit.
+We have a complex global supply chain with 40+ direct suppliers that source palm oil from over 1,700 mills and tens of thousands of farmers who grow the palm fruit.

-In 2020, our global purchase of palm oil was 451,100 metric tons (MT), of which palm kernel oil comprised approximately 3,700 MT, and sourced approximately 6,100 MT Independent Smallholder (ISH) Credits to recognize the efforts of smallholders.
-Our top suppliers were Oleofinos, AAK, and Wilmar, and the top three countries from which PepsiCo sourced palm oil were Indonesia, Malaysia, and Colombia.
+In 2021, our global purchase of palm oil was nearly 440,000 metric tons (MT), of which palm kernel oil comprised nearly 3,700 MT, and sourced nearly 8,200 MT Independent Smallholder (ISH) credits to recognize the efforts of smallholders.
+Our top suppliers were Oleofinos, Wilmar, Cargill, and Willowton.
+The top three countries from which PepsiCo sourced palm oil were Indonesia, Malaysia, and Colombia.

-During 2020, we reviewed and updated our strategy to reflect increased commitments on climate change and sustainable agriculture, industry developments and feedback from stakeholders, including our supply chain, peers, collaborative initiatives, and civil society.
+During 2020, we reviewed and updated our strategy to reflect increased goals on climate change and sustainable agriculture, industry developments, and feedback from stakeholders, including our supply chain, peers, collaborative initiatives, and civil society.

-Our goal is to promote the transformation of the palm oil sector to support thriving communities, human rights and the health of vital ecosystems and source 100 percent sustainable palm oil, which includes 100 percent Roundtable on Sustainable Palm Oil (RSPO) certified.
-To meet our goal, we have set three interconnected commitments:
+Our goal is to promote the transformation of the palm oil sector to support thriving communities, human rights, and the health of vital ecosystems and source 100% sustainable palm oil.
+To meet our goal, we have set three interconnected priorities:

-- Sector Transformation towards 100 percent No Deforestation, No Peat, No Exploitation (NDPE): Drive industry-level change toward 100 percent NDPE, including delivery within our own supply chain.
+- Sector Transformation towards 100% No Deforestation, No Peat, No Exploitation (NDPE): Drive industry-level change toward 100% NDPE, including delivery within our own supply chain.

-- Thriving Communities and Ecosystems: Address systemic issues facing communities and ecosystems in priority landscapes, including deforestation, land and workers’ rights, and economic viability.
+- Thriving Communities and Ecosystems: Address systemic issues facing communities and ecosystems in priority landscapes, including deforestation; land, worker, and community rights; and economic viability.

 - Transparency and Accountability: Promote and demonstrate transparency and accountability in our value chain and across the wider sector through collaboration, engagement, and reporting.

-- Drive industry-level change toward 100 percent NDPE, including delivery within our own supply chain.
+- Drive industry-level change toward 100% NDPE, including delivery within our own supply chain.

-- By 2022, 100 percent of our palm oil supply will be covered under the NDPE principles or within a timebound initiative that demonstrates progress to delivering, as measured by the NDPE IRF.
+- By end of 2022, 100% of our palm oil supply will be covered under the NDPE principles or within a timebound initiative that demonstrates progress to delivering, as measured by the NDPE Implementation Reporting Framework.

-- Build capacity among our direct suppliers to ensure that all suppliers score greater than 80 percent through our supplier scorecard process by the end of 2025.
+- Build capacity among our direct suppliers to ensure that all suppliers score greater than 80% through our supplier scorecard process by the end of 2025.

-- Address systemic issues facing communities and ecosystems in priority landscapes, including deforestation, land and workers’ rights, and economic viability.
+- Address systemic issues facing communities and ecosystems in priority landscapes, including deforestation; land, worker, and community rights; and economic viability.

-- In Mexico, implement the RSPO smallholder Certification to bring 5,000 MT ISH to market by 2023 and source 100 percent domestic production of RSPO Mass Balance (MB) by 2025.
+- In Mexico, implement the RSPO smallholder Certification to bring 5,000 MT ISH to market by 2023 and source 100% domestic production of RSPO Mass Balance (MB) by 2025.